robfatland/greenandblack/index.md

-## Wait: What?
-How is this nice format built?
+## Wait: How is this nice format built?

-I used a separate branch called gh-pages.
-This uses a jekyll template to create nicer looking documentation.
+I used a **gh-pages** as a separate branch from **main**.
+A jekyll template gives us nicer documentation.
-This seems to reside at `https://robfatland.github.io/greenandblack/`.
-Ok how did I get here???
+The nice view is [here](https://robfatland.github.io/greenandblack/).
+But how???

-- To start I create some sort of repository.
-This one is called ***greenandblack***.
+- To start: Create some repository.
+This one is **greenandblack**
-- Within github I go to Settings and find the pages tab on the left.
-I choose a theme.
+- Github --> repo --> Settings --> **pages** tab on the left.
+Choose a theme
-- I switch to the `gh-pages` branch (chooser at upper left) and edit `index.md`.
+- Switch to the `gh-pages` branch (from `main`: use the chooser
+- Edit file `index.md`

-- Months have gone by and I'm wondering 'How did I originally do this???'
+Uh oh... months have gone by...
+'How did I set this up?
+How do I change it?'

-    - Wait!
-There is that branch chooser in the upper left part of the main view screen.
+- Find the branch chooser and switch to gh-pages
-    - I change the branch to `github pages`; and voila this `index.md` file appears...
+    - Voila the `index.md` file appears...
+- Edit!
+Commit!
-    - So I edit and commit and so on.
-Sometimes it takes a few minutes for changes to register.
+    - The compilation task can require a few minutes to complete.